What are the differences between Autism and Mental Retardation?

 The American Association on Mental Retardation (AAMR) has developed another widely accepted diagnostic classification system for mental retardation.
 The AAMR classification system focuses on the capabilities of the intellectually disabled individual rather than on the limitations.
 The categories describe the level of support required.
-They are intermittent support, limited support, extensive support, and pervasive support.
-To some extent, the AAMR classification mirrors The Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) classification.
+They are intermittent, limited, extensive, and pervasive support.
+The AAMR classification mirrors The Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) classification.

 Causes of Autism and Mental Retardation

-In twin studies, Autism often has a strong correlation between twins.
-For example, if one twin has Autism, the other may have Autism, an estimated 36-95% of the time.
+In twin studies, Autism often has a strong correlation among twins.
+For example, if one twin has Autism, the other may have Autism an estimated 36-95% of the time.

 Autistic people may also change crucial areas of their brains that impact their speech and behavior.
 Environmental factors play a role in the development of ASD, although doctors have not yet confirmed a link.

-Mental Retardation often associates with self-injury and aggression.
-The age at which they first appear, and the severity of symptoms depend on each cause.
+Mental Retardation is often associated with self-injury and aggression.
+The age at which they first appear and the severity of symptoms depends on each cause.

 Capacities and level of independence of the people diagnosed

-Autism: Patients who have Autism can manage their day to day activities considerably tremendous and can have an independent life most of the time.
+Autism: Patients with Autism can manage their day-to-day activities considerably tremendously and have an independent life most of the time.
 However, this depends on the severity of the disease.
 Individuals with ASD go on to live and work independently.
 However, many people with ASD require continued aid or intervention throughout their lives.

 Introducing therapies and other treatments early in life can help lead to more independence and a better quality of life.

-Mental Retardation: Patients with Mental Retardation need social supports and support from caretakers to put through their lives.
-Their capacity and level of independence is lower.
+Mental Retardation: Patients with Mental Retardation need social support and support from caretakers to put through their lives.
+Their capacity and level of independence are lower.

-According to education, I can say that "Fluent AAC" is one of the few apps which allows children/adults to make use of the time spent in front of a screen for educational purposes.
-While the child is learning to communicate fast and efficiently, he also gets access to a stunning design.
+According to education, I can say that "Fluent AAC" is one of the few apps that allows children/adults to use the time spent in front of a screen for educational purposes.
+So, while the child is learning to communicate fast and efficiently, he also gets access to a stunning design.

 The pictures in bright, vivid colors make it easier for the child to understand the words and keep them in mind.
 Due to this incredible design, the child will associate an action with the corresponding image.
-"Fluent AAC" is a way of interacting and recreating at the same time.
+"Fluent AAC" is a way of interacting and recreating simultaneously.